-In 2013, U.S. News & World Report ranked Mass General fourth in the nation for treating gastrointestinal disorders.
+In 2015, U.S. News & World Report ranked Mass General third in the nation for treating gastrointestinal disorders.
 Our Magnet award-winning nursing staff offers excellence in care at every step of the patient experience.

 The Diagnostic and Therapeutic Gastroenterology Program at Massachusetts General Hospital is a leader in the diagnosis and treatment of primary motility and continence disorders and rectal/bowel problems that arise following surgery.
 We are a resource for patients who have had unsuccessful treatments and surgeries for conditions including diverticulitis and chronic anal disease.

 Our physicians are active in clinical trials and research studies related to acute and chronic colorectal conditions, allowing us to bring our patients promising new treatments as quickly as possible.

 Along with several area hospitals, we are part of a Specialized Program of Research Excellence (SPORE) in Gastrointestinal Cancer.
 Our patients may benefit from being able to take part in this multimillion-dollar National Cancer Institute-funded research program.

 Patients interested in participating in clinical trials can browse online for open trials.

 Colorectal cancer is malignant cells found in the colon or rectum.